 Inhaling images from the world

 Dear Poet: "Ink Never Lies."

-Pretty pink acrostic ink when she's near by
+Pretty pink acrostic ink when she's nearby

-Sugar and salt, Epic taste to reality
+Sugar and salt, Epic taste of reality

 Ballads sung under the full moon